Architecture of Winchester College: Medieval to early modern

 Later buildings include Fromond's Chantry, built inside the Cloisters after 1420.
 The Warden's Lodgings is constructed largely of red brick; the oldest parts were built in 1597.
 The face North on to College Street has its lower part in flint with stone buttresses, the upper part with lightly-arched windows dated to 1730.
 A chimneypiece in the house is dated 1615.

 In the early modern period, the College Sick House was built by the school's warden (chairman of governors) John Harris in 1656–1657.
 Harris named it Bethesda after the biblical Pool of Bethesda, a place of healing, and had the name "בת'סדה" ("Bethesda, house of mercy") inscribed in Hebrew above the door.
 It now serves as a staff common room.
 It is constructed mainly of brick with mullioned windows; the front has two large gables, flanking a smaller central gable that projects forward, housing the door.

-Warden Nicholas extended and adapted buildings around the College.
+Warden John Nicholas extended and adapted buildings around the College.
 He had Chapel decorated with fine oak panelling in 1680–1683.
 Soon afterwards, in 1683–1687, he had the building called "School" constructed in the English baroque Wren style.
 Above the door is a 1692 statue of the college's founder William of Wykeham, by the Danish sculptor C. G. Cibber.
 The building is of red brick with stone facings, carved modillions, and a hipped roof.
 The front has seven bays, of which the central three are under a large triangular pediment.
 Pevsner notes the "very fine" stone garlands above the arched windows.
 That same year, Nicholas had the East face of the Warden's Lodgings (looking on to the Warden's gardens and the River Itchen) reworked.